MauFrontier/gumroad-email-marketing-prototype/back-end/app/assets/ai_contracts/segmentation_contract.md

 }
 ```

-- Prompt: People who made a purchase during or after 2019, who bought the skate course and Premiere templates.
+- Prompt: People who made a purchase during or after 2019, who bought the brushes, the skate course and Premiere templates.
 Must not have bought Christmas bundle or the new tutorial.
 I also want those who have bought a motorcycle or an app.
 The other group are people in Canada who paid more than $99.

 ```json
 {